 Housing Assistance operates three family shelters with entry through Department of Housing and Community Development.
 To apply for family shelter, call the DHCD Remote Assistance line at 866-584-0653 or visit DHCD at the Department of Transitional Assistance, Tuesday and Thursday, 181 North St, Hyannis, MA 02601.

 Our fourth shelter, Angel House is a residential rehabilitation treatment program for mothers in recovery and their children.
 Entry to Angel House is coordinated through the Institute of Health and Recovery 1-866-705-2807.

-Carriage House shelter on Old Main Road in North Falmouth has been serving as an emergency shelter for first-time mothers and their children for almost 30 years.
+Carriage House shelter on Old Main Road in North Falmouth has been serving as an emergency shelter for first-time mothers and their children for over 30 years.
 Here, young mothers learn life skills and parenting while we help them find a permanent residence.

 The Village at Cataumet

 The Village at Cataumet in Bourne houses up to 18 families up to 50 people at a time in a former motel that has been converted into a shelter.
 Families receive assistance from a case worker as well as support with transportation, housing search, literacy, budgeting and other life skills.